Experimental realization of universal quantum gates and six-qubit entangled state using photonic quantum walk: Results

 For all the quantum states, both the real and imaginary parts of the tomography are shown.
 In Table\,\ref{tab:table1} fidelity of all the one- and two-qubit quantum gate operation on two-qubit state composing of polarization and path degree-of-freedom obtained after performing QST is reported.
-The role of visibility of each interferometer in multi-path interferences configuration on the final fidelity and the measure to improve the reported fidelity is discussed in {\bf Methods} section.\\
+The role of visibility of each interferometer in multi-path interferences configuration on the final fidelity and the measure to improve the reported fidelity is discussed in {\bf Methods} section.
+In this quantum walk framework, it is also possible to implement all the universal gate set using path–path encoded qubits.
+For example, the two-step quantum walk evolution will give access to four spatial modes: ${\ket{00}, \ket{01}, \ket{10}, \ket{11}}$, which naturally encode two-qubit in the path degree of freedom.
+The implementation of single-qubit gates such as the Hadamard and Phase gates in this encoding is identical to the one descripbed in the path degree of freedom in the polarization-path ecoding scheme.
+Moreover, the CNOT gate between the path-encoded qubits can be realized more easily by appropriately rerouting or relabeling the paths, making the implementation two-qubit gate straight forward and efficient.\\

 {\bf Three and six-qubit system:} For a three-qubit system, the polarization degree of freedom of a photon represents the first qubit, while the four path degrees of freedom represent the second and third qubits, respectively.
 The Hilbert space is given by $\mathcal{H}_{\text{Pol.}} \otimes \mathcal{H}_{\text{Path}_1} \otimes \mathcal{H}_{\text{Path}_2}$.
 The implementation of Toffoli and Fradkin gate operations on this three-qubit system in a standard circuit model, along with their equivalent optical schemes in the polarization-path-path encoded three-qubit system, is illustrated in Fig.\,\ref{fig:3-qubit s}.
 Additionally, it is worth noting that realizing the Hadamard operation on a path-encoded qubit involves interferometry, and implementing the C-NOT gate, which is typically challenging in other setups, is simplified in this scheme by swapping the paths, as shown in the Appendix, Fig.\,\ref{fig:3qubit_all}.